 Once you have completed your competitor profiles, you can visualize the competitive landscape by clicking the Chart view icon on the top-left of the screen.

 The competitive matrix allows Aha! users to visualize where different competitors stack up against their own products.
-Clicking Show your products on the left side brings up a list of all of the products you have defined in your Aha! account.
+Clicking Show your products on the left side brings up a list of all of the product workspaces you have defined in your Aha! account.

 You can customize the titles for each of the quadrants on the matrix to align with how you organize competitors.
 If you defined your own competitor threat scorecard, you can set the scoring metrics as the horizontal and vertical axis and drag and drop competitors to adjust their scores.
 The chart options allow you to toggle the display of names and logos as well as reverse the horizontal and vertical scales.